bzimmer/ma/docs/manual.md

 **Description**

-copy files from a source(s) to a destination using the Exif format to create the directory structure
+copy files from a source(s) to a destination using the image date to layout the directory structure

 **Syntax**